 Furthermore, attorneys who wish to specialize in special education law or desire to become a due process hearing officer may enroll in this program.
 Federal, state, and local government SELPAs employ professionals with this degree to monitor and enforce special education procedures and programs.

-Students may also pursue this master’s in special education on APU's main campus or seven Southern California regional centers.
+Students may also pursue this master’s in special education on APU's main campus or six Southern California regional centers.

 - Flexible program schedules allow students to take classes online while earning their degree.